kaushal0494/ZmBART/README.md

 --fp16 \
 --skip-invalid-size-inputs-valid-test \
 ```
-Here, we use dummy source and target languages as en and hi.
+Here, we use dummy source and target languages as `en` and `hi`.
 However, in our case, the source and target are the same language.
-All the shell scripts are available at fairseq_cli/.
+All the shell scripts are available at `ZmBART/fairseq_cli/`.

 In the rest of this section, we will show the modeling pipeline to fine-tune ZmBART for the New Headline Generation (NHG) task and generate headlines in low-resource languages.

-### Fine-Tuning ZmBART checkpoint for Zero-shot Hindi News Headline Generation
-All the scripts to run pre-processing, training, and generation are available at `ZmBART/fairseq_cli/`.
-### Step-01: Binarization of NHG English training data
+### Step-02: Binarization of NHG English training data
 ```
 DATA=../dataset/preprocess/NHG
 TRAIN=nhg_en_train